OthankQ/100-days-of-code/r1-log.md

 ### R2D20

 Brushed upon what HTTP request and response looks like, status codes, the REST and GraphQL architecture of an API.
 Added 'sign-up' endpoint to the ping pong api to start building a minimal version of Twitter

+### R2D21/22

+Didn't work much on the Python server.
+Instead, tried to prepare for the upcoming internship quiz from Google Japan.
+Read about different data structures and which is good for what and solved a few quizzes.